lkemery/Nepe/README.md

 Balazar in edge of cave above the forest.

-Place where we Long rested in the Book Lore of Larue.
+I wound up in the place where we Long rested in the Book Lore of Larue.